 Natural Selections is a reading group for discussing recent and fundamental research papers pertaining to evolutionary genetics.

-Time: For the Spring 2022 semester we will meet in person every other Thursday at 2:00 PM.
-Our first meeting of the semester is Feb.
-10.
+Time: For the Fall 2022 semester we will meet in person every other Monday at 11:00 AM.
+Our first meeting of the semester is Sept.
+26.